-Amazing instructors from our community teach two simultaneous tiered lessons from 8-9pm: Drop-In (for the brand- and pretty-new, no prior lessons required), and intermediate topics (solid 6 & 8 count lindy hop foundations required).
+Amazing instructors from our community teach three simultaneous tiered lessons from 8-9pm: A Newcomer Drop-In (for the brand- and pretty-new, no prior lessons required), Beginner Series (starting each month, for those that have taken the drop-in 3-5 times) and intermediate topics (solid 6 & 8 count lindy hop foundations required -- think California Routine).
+Check the CLASSES TAB for more details!
 You do not need to sign-up ahead of time and the lesson is included in your entry fee.
 Please arrive 15 minutes early to stretch and get settled before a lesson.
 NO admittance to lessons after 8:15.
 Not sure which lesson to take?
 Ask any instructor or volunteer and they'll help you out!

 Where are you located and what is parking like?

 Hop on Facebook and join our weekly virtual events!
 We don't care where your car is parked, as long as it's safe from the Philadelphia Parking Authority.

 Starting 3/5, our Thursday evening dance will be located at the Philadelphia Ethical Society (1906 Rittenhouse Square, Philadelphia, PA 19103).
 There is street & garage parking available nearby.
 Check out our parking guide!

 Do I need to bring a partner?

 If you live with someone, feel free to ask them for a dance!
 Otherwise, solo jazz is encouraged.